 In the age of flexible working, a BYOD policy has been popular in certain sectors.
 With employees using their own personal devices (mobile phones and laptops) to go about their everyday work, many organizations have adopted BYOD as a way to cut the expense of purchasing devices for all employees.
 But have these savings put businesses at risk?

-The weakest link in an organisation’s security is its endpoint devices.
+The weakest link in an organization’s security is its endpoint devices.
 Laptops, mobile phones and other ‘field’ devices are a lucrative target for cyber criminals, and pose a far greater risk than corporate-owned devices operating on corporate-owned networks.
-As more organisations come to this conclusion, there’s undoubtedly a shift that has already begun back towards a more traditional, corporate-assigned approach to mobile.
+As more organizations come to this conclusion, the mobile technology trend has undoubtedly started to shift back towards a more traditional, corporate-assigned approach to mobile.

 So what now for those companies that have already opted for BYOD strategies?
 Every organization must decide what their tolerance for risk is.
 Companies in certain sectors might think that the threat of mobile security and data loss incidents is not (yet) great enough to go through the ordeal of bringing BYO in-house, but there has undoubtedly been a trend in the more risk-averse sectors taking that route.
 One of the more effective ways I’ve seen it done is for a ‘mobile expenses paid’ perk to be replaced with a ‘employee-provided smartphone’ perk – when framed in that light, end-users tend to be more receptive to the idea.
 As soon as employees realize they either have to start using a corporate-assigned device, or start paying their own phone bills, then that transition becomes a little less painful.